Chart Color Schemes

 Berowra Heights features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.4% of all households, including 48.0% couples with children, 26.1% couples without children, and 9.4% single parent families.
-Non-family households account for 15.6%, with lone person households at 14.7% and group households at 0.9%.
+Family households account for 84.4% of all households, including 48.0% couples with children, 26.1% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 15.6%, with lone person households at 14.7% and group households comprising 0.9%.
 The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households